christianseidel/SongBook/README.md

-## MY SONG BOOK: A Private Collection of Song Sheets
+## [MY SONG BOOK](https://mysongbook.herokuapp.com/): A Private Collection of Song Sheets
-The idea of [My Song Book](https://mysongbook.herokuapp.com/) is to offer a tool to efficiently manage song sheets and other related resources of songs you want to play, rehearse or start to learn.
+The idea of this app is to offer a tool to efficiently manage song sheets and other related resources of songs you want to play, rehearse or start to learn.